3 Tips To Track Building Keys In Property Management

 It’s all good once your staff knows who’s responsible for the key and what kind of rules and fines are connected with handling keys.
 Every new employee needs to be educated on what should happen with the keys when they take them out from the key cabinet, and what’s the fine in case keys get lost.
 Who pays for the key replacement or changing locks?
 Agents need to know that they would be held accountable in case anything happened.

 A system that quickly tells you where the key is and when it’s due to be returned, can be a real life-changing factor for an agency.
 An app like KeyNest PRO scans and locates keys with just a tap of the fob on the mobile phone.
 It also gives information on any contractor holding a key and even sends automated SMS telling the key holder to return it.
-Easy.
-Find out more about KeyNest PRO here.
+Find out more about KeyNest PRO.

 Location trackers are becoming more and more common and are now small enough to attach to a key.
 They would be helpful in case the key is not placed on a hook in the key cabinet but is misplaced somewhere in the office.
 The loud alarm activated through an app would help you locate them in no time.
-However, usually, GPS trackers work only up to the range of 100-200 feet.
-So if the key is outside the office, it’s best to still rely on an automated system like KeyNest PRO, which saves the last known key exchange location and adds a GPS stamp to it.

-What you should never do while working on improving key tracking in your real estate agency:
+What you should never do while working on improving key tracking in your real estate agency?

 • Never stamp keys with an address - in case they get lost or stolen, it’s way too easy for a thief to enter